-- As it was previously noted, the five categories of indicators support two very specific tasks that CICAD identified in its guide cited above for developing evidence-based national drug polices to ensure that results are achieved according to expectations.
+- As it was previously noted, the five categories of indicators support two very specific tasks that CICAD identified in its guide (cited above) for developing evidence-based national drug polices to ensure that results are achieved according to expectations.
 In designing drug strategies, the CICAD Guide asserts that every policy should begin with a needs or situation assessment to gain understanding of the drug problem.
-This assessment is highlighted as one of the red boxes adjacent to the four categories of foundational indicators used for such assessments.
-In addition, the CICAD Guide recommends that programs and practices that emerge from a policy be monitored and evaluated to determine compliance with the policy's original design and expectations for results.
-All five categories of demand reduction indicators are used in this regard, which is the reason for the second red box at the bottom of the diagram being extended over the entire logic model. - The two green boxes in the middle of the logic model are reminders to the target audience that information is science-based and that prevention and treatment science has much to contribute to the selection of evidence-based programs that achieve lasting, long-term outcomes that result in social integration.
+This assessment is highlighted as one of the red boxes adjacent to the four categories of foundational indicators used for such assessments. - The two green boxes in the middle of the logic model are intended to be reminders to the target audience that information is science-based and that prevention and treatment science has much to contribute to the selection of evidence-based programs that achieve lasting, long-term outcomes resulting in social integration.

 The logic model framework depicted in Figure 4 shows that demand reduction experts have recognized the importance of the science of prevention and treatment (demand reduction science) being brought to bear on a single category of outcomes: social integration.
 In other words, a successful demand reduction strategy, policy, or program is one that enables the successful inclusion of individuals in the community.
-This distinction is viewed as a critical one in that it links with demand reduction science and conforms directly with the guidelines in the 2010 Hemispheric Action Plan that emphasized "social reintegration" as a practical expectation of successful demand reduction policies and programs.
+This distinction is viewed as a critical one in that it links with demand reduction science and conforms directly to the guidelines in the 2010 Hemispheric Action Plan that emphasized "social reintegration" as a practical expectation of successful demand reduction policies and programs.